 3. Check the logs of the pods that are not running as expected.
 If the pod is in the CrashBackLoopOff state, then we can check the logs of the pod.

 kubectl logs -n <namespace> <pod_name>

 Q. What are services in Kubernetes?

 Services are used to expose the applications that are running on a set of pods.
 Each newly created pod is allotted an IP address.
 These services allow pods to interact with other pods and expose the applications.
 These exposed services can be used to interact with the pods from inside or outside of the cluster.
 The services target the pods by using the selector field that filters the resources based on labels.

 Q. What are the different service types in Kubernetes?

-- Cluster IP - Cluster IP is used to expose the service on a cluster level.
+- Cluster IP - Cluster IP exposes the service on a cluster level.
 This enables the service to be reachable from within the Kubernetes cluster.
 The IP provided to the service is an internal IP that can be recognized within the cluster itself.
 This is the default service type while creating the service.

 - Load Balancer - The load balancer exposes the service externally using the load balancer of the cloud provider.
 The load balancer service routes the traffic to the Node Port and Cluster IP that is automatically created while defining a load balancer service.

 - External Name - It is used to expose the service using the name defined while creating the service.
-It maps the service with the name that is defined using the externalName field in the configuration file.
+It maps the service with the defined name using the externalName field in the configuration file.

 Q. How can we enable monitoring of the pods?